A Taste of Asia with Paul Young

 - Fold the bottom up to cover the filling, squeezing lightly as you roll.

 - Transfer the finished roll to the serving platter (do not let the rolls touch each other).

 - Repeat until all ingredients are used.

 - Serve with peanut sauce and chili garlic sauce (if desired).

 - Peel and coarsely grate or shred papaya, discarding seeds and inner membrane (there should be 4 to 6 cups), and set aside.

 - In a large mixing bowl, mix lime juice, fish sauce, tomato paste, garlic, and agave nectar.

 - Add grated papaya and carrots (if desired), toss; taste for seasoning.

 - Mound tossed papaya on top of lettuce.

-- Defrost tuna overnight in refrigerator, slice into bite-sized cubes.
+- Defrost tuna overnight in the refrigerator, and slice into bite-sized cubes.